jimmy-ho-projects/personal-projects/Python Projects/__READ_ME_Python_Projects.txt

     I don't think I'll go back organizing them so uuuhhh... this is the trash dump :3

+:Morse_Code_Translate.py
+    Uses Python dict method to translate morse code input into upper case english char.
+    Can detect english char to translate to morse.
+Displays individual char and associated translation.
+Will ignore any invalid characters (aka anything that isn't morse code chars .-/ or english alphabet.)
+Made it cuz why not.
+    Completed 20 May 2025

 :_Pseudo_Ulam_Spiral_v1.2.py
     Python port of modified ulam spiral.
 Number line originating from 0,0 will proceed towards right 1 unit at a time.
 When a prime number of units is